The Wire (India): Reception

-Meta/XCheck controversy
+'Tek Fog' hoax

 On 10 October 2022, The Wire alleged Meta (formerly Facebook) provided Amit Malviya, the head of the Information Technology Cell of the incumbent ruling party in India, with the ability to delete any post on Instagram bypassing the usual content moderation system.
 The article says Amit Malviya had these privileges since his account had the XCheck tag.
-Meta categorically denied and called the Wire's reporting “false” and said it was based on “fabricated evidence”.
+Meta categorically denied and called the Wire's reporting "false" and said it was based on "fabricated evidence".
 Later the publication went on to publish a purported "internal message" from Andy Stone, the Communications Director, expressing frustration at the leak of Malviya's privileges.
 A further detailed report was also published which featured email-communication from two anonymous "experts" verifying the integrity of Stone's email and a semi-redacted video of an in-house moderation tool attesting to Malviya's privileges.

 Soon, numerous flaws were spotted in the evidence that pointed to fabrication and skeptics, including former Facebook whistle-blowers, began to cast doubts.
 Afterwards, as both the anonymous experts denied involvement with The Wire, the reports were subject to an internal review and retracted by The Wire; later the publication conceded its failure to verify the evidence and accused the reporter, Devesh Kumar, of deceit.
 The developments also brought back focus on the publication's earlier investigative coverage of an app called Tek Fog—supposedly used by the ruling party to spread disinformation and harass dissenters, that Kumar had been responsible for.
 This story also was removed from the site, and The Wire issued a formal apology, admitting to have rushed the story without having it double checked independently.

-Bloomberg and Editors Guild of India also later retracted their coverage of Tek Fog, which was solely based on The Wire's reporting.
+Bloomberg and the Editors Guild of India also later retracted their coverage of Tek Fog, which was solely based on The Wire's reporting.
 The Guild in its statement, urged newsrooms 'to resist the temptation of moving fast on sensitive stories, circumventing due journalistic norms.'
 The Guild also called the lapses by The Wire 'condemnable' in a subsequent statement.

+As a result, Amit Malviya filed a complaint against The Wire, leading to an investigation for forgery and defamation.